 Along the entire perimeter of the plaza, there is a canal of 515 metres in length, which you can travel by boat, a truly romantic experience.

-The Science and Technology Park of Cartuja is articulated as an innovative enclosure inheriting the 1992 Universal Exhibition.
+The Cartuja Science and Technology Park is articulated as an innovative enclosure inheriting the 1992 Universal Exhibition.
 Currently 52 original pavilions of the universal exhibition are reused and there are 35 new buildings.
 In the PCT Cartuja work more than 18,000 workers daily in its 503 entities.
 We invite you to visit this precinct of excellence! (please, select this option in your private area or during the registration process)

-In addition, if you are interested, you also can visit any of the most representative research centers of the PCT Cartuja:
+In addition, if you are interested, you can also visit any of the most representative research centers of the PCT Cartuja:

 Pol.
 Industrial P.I.S.A. - Calle Balance 16